MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 Complete the following steps to create a container app that uses an ACR image.

-1. Open your Azure portal.
+1. Ensure that you have your Azure portal open.

 1. On the portal menu, select **+ Create a resource**.